haskell-cryptography/governance/GOVERNANCE.md

 * Prevent having a very closed group of people having too much control over every aspect of a project.
 * To encourage and support part-time, niche contributors to the projects.
 * To ensure continuity and stability through documentation, testing and benchmarking.
-* To listen to the needs of the community and industrial users, and lowering the barrier to industrial adoption
+* To listen to the needs of the community and industrial users, and lowering the barrier to industrial adoption.

-Examples:
+* To ensure that current security practices are easy for others and maintained whithin the ecosystem.

+Examples of situations that we aim to remediate to:

 > A single maintainer doing all the “boring work” suddenly becomes unavailable for reasons outside of the project.